oubino/locpix_points/labnotes.md

     l.
 Make edges undirected
 3. Test model
 Generate html
-Need to save label level, label map, transform, min/max feat
+Need to save label map, transform, min/max feat once got into pytorch geometric

 2. Add the above to the readme
 3. Create a template notebook for each experiment (each experiment different architecture, prediction (outcome, cancernotcancer), etc.)